 - Quasi Networth – TNW + Unsecured loans from promoters/shareholders

-- Current Liabilities – Short term funds which the company owes to others (example-Creditors, Provisions)
+- Current Liabilities – Short term funds that the company owes to others (example-Creditors, Provisions)

 - Contingent Liabilities – Guarantees on loans taken by group companies, Non funded limits like LC/BG (contingent liabilities appear in the notes of accounts and not in the balance sheet)